VinodaVarshini/Bikesharing_Assignment/README.md

  - libraries used for model building
    - scikit-learn

-## Acknowledgements
+## Contact
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+This project was developed by Vinoda Varshini Rajaopal [https://github.com/VinodaVarshini] as part of Executive PG Programme in Machine Learning and AI form upGrad & IIIT-Bangalore.